 Who’s behind the project?

-Trees for Life project is supported by the British Council’s Creative Commissions 2021 programme which are a series of creative commissions exploring climate change through art, science and digital technology for presentation at COP26.
+Trees for Life project has been supported by the British Council’s Creative Commissions 2021 programme.
+This was a series of creative commissions exploring climate change through art, science and digital technology for presentation at COP26.

-Trees for Life project illustrates that land rehabilitation doesn’t need to be expensive.
+Trees for Life continues as an active artists-community collaboration and illustrates that land rehabilitation doesn’t need to be expensive.
 We understand the benefit of trees to the land and that people can assist in creating better soils and future-proofing sites from climate issues by planting trees.